Agile Flight Emerges from Multi-Agent Competitive Racing: Experiments

 \subsection{Baseline comparison in simulated head-to-head races}

-We evaluated our multi-agent policy's performance through head-to-head races.
+We evaluated our multi-agent policy's competitive performance through head-to-head races, as it provides a clearer indication of dominance than lap times alone.
 We pitted two drones against each other in every race, running one of the four methods.
-For the single-agent policies, we use the same that were evaluated in the previous section.
+We use the same single-agent policies that were evaluated in the previous section.

 The results of this evaluation are shown in Fig.~\ref{fig:h2h_result}, where each cell in the four matrices reports the win rate of the row policy against the column policy.
 The entries are symmetric with respect to the main diagonal, corresponding to the same policy pair with reversed roles.
-Note that these percentages do not sum to 100\%, as the remainder corresponds to the fraction of draws.
-Corresponding off-diagonal terms residual term sums indicates the percentage of draws.
+Note that these percentages do not sum to 100\%, as the remainder corresponds to the fraction of draws due to collision.
 We omit elements on the diagonal, as we don't evaluate a policy against itself.

-The results of these experiments confirm that in a single-agent environment, a simple sparse reward does not outperform a dense reward.
+The results of these experiments confirm that in a single-agent environment, a simple sparse reward does not frequently outperform a dense reward.
 The only scenario in which the SS policy shows a slight advantage is in the presence of obstacles, where it occasionally wins against DS.
-However, the main limitation of single-agent policies lies in their lack of strategy: they are designed solely to minimize the distance to the next gate and completely ignore the presence of an opponent, making them unable to react when necessary.
-Simply adding a competition reward to the dense setup does not improve performance; in fact, it often results in more defeats compared to DS and still fails in the presence of obstacles.
-This outcome might stem from the difficulty of balancing two dense reward terms, which could cause the policy to converge to a suboptimal local minimum.
+Extending the DS formulation to a multi-agent approach (DM) by adding a competition reward does not improve performance; in fact, it often results in more defeats compared to DS and still fails in the presence of obstacles.
+This outcome likely stems from the difficulty of balancing two dense reward terms, which could cause the policy to converge to a suboptimal local minimum.